-ELT 612 3 0 6 0 0 VOC/TECH MICROPROCESSORS LAB
+FI T 612 30600 VOC/TECH MICROPROCESSORS LAB

 Includes experiments that exercise microprocessor instruction sets and microcomputer central processing units, memory and I/O devices.
 Routines and subroutines are written in assembly language, assembled, downloaded and tested.
-Students will participate in a minimum of four, two-hour job-shadowing experiences, which may take place outside of regular class time.
+Students will participate in a minimum of four, two-hour jobshadowing experiences, which may take place outside of regular class time.

-ELT 614 3 1 4 0 0 VOC/TECH MICROPROC. & MICROCONTROLLERS
+31400 VOC/TECH MICROPROC. & MICROCONTROLLERS

 This course covers two major areas of microcomputers and microprocessors.
 The first is an investigation of the specific architecture of microprocessors and fundamental microcomputer hardware.
 The second area is software and is concerned with the assembly-level and high-level instructions for common routines and program structures.
 The course includes hands-on practice programming and interfacing microcontroller devices.
-Students will participate in a minimum of four two-hour job shadowing experiences, that may take place outside of regular class time.
+Students will participate in a minimum of four twohour job shadowing experiences, which may take place outside of regular class time.

-Prerequisite: ELT 325, ELT 326
+Prerequisite: ELT 325, 326

-ELT 643 3 3 0 0 0 VOC/TECH PROCESS CONTROL INSTRUMENT
+VOC/TECH ELT 643 33000 PROCESS CONTROL INSTRUMENT